Learn something new every day

 There are a variety of other wind measurement tools used by meteorologists to measure the velocity and pressure of wind.
 Windmill or propeller anemometers consist of vanes that rotate as the wind blows.
 Tube anemometers use wind pressure to measure speed.
 Sonic anemometers use ultrasonic sound waves to determine wind direction and speed.

 There are also many wind measurement tools geared toward the average person.
 Electronic hand held weather machines and wind meters are readily available for purchase.
 These devices are easy to use and display the wind speed in several different formats, usually chosen by the user.

-Hunters and archers often use an electronic wind gauge to ensure they remain downwind of prey.
+Hunters and archers often use an electronic anemometer to ensure they remain downwind of prey.
 Home and garden shops and specialty stores offer functional wind gauges for placement in gardens and on lawns.
-Track and field events such as ski jumps also utilize a wind gauge to determine suitability for jumps.
+Track and field events such as ski jumps also utilize an anemometer to determine suitability for jumps.
 If there is too much wind, it will slow the skier or possibly even cause injury.